make2explore/MediaPipe-Installation-on-RaspberryPi/README.md

 [How to Increase Swap Memory on Raspberry Pi](https://github.com/make2explore/MediaPipe-Installation-on-RaspberryPi/tree/main/Enlarge-Swap)

 - If you have Raspberry Pi 4/5 with more than 4GB's of RAM, You might not need to increase the swap memory.
 - ✅ We have tested it with default setup.
-2GB RAM and 512MB of default Swap space(SD card swap)
+2GB RAM and 512MB of default (SD card) Swap space

 #### Step 3: Install OpenCV